khush9651/Degen-Token-ETH-AVAX-/README.md

-# Project Title: Degen Token (ERC-20): Unlocking the Future of Gaming
+# Degen Token (ERC-20): Unlocking the Future of Gaming

 ## Simple Overview of Use/Purpose
 The Degen Token Project is a Solidity-based smart contract that implements an ERC20 token named "Degen" with the symbol "DGN".
 It includes functionalities for minting